kumu/docs/guides/licensing.md

 - [Open Data Commons](http://opendatacommons.org/)

-Kumu projects are unique in the sense that they include general content (map descriptions, presentations, etc), data (attributes, metrics, etc), and code (perspectives).
+Kumu projects are unique in the sense that they include general content (map descriptions, presentations, etc), data (fields, metrics, etc), and code (views).
 Most existing open source licenses only cover a single type of content.
 Creative Commons licenses are the most comprehensive, but they also carry legal burdens we aren't comfortable with for most of our projects.
 After reviewing existing options, we ended up developing our own license we call [The Kokua License](https://medium.com/@rymohr/the-kokua-license-b2f430a03f4a#.razdhigjg).